noronhaa/frameworkium-ui/README.md

 **Only use waits in your Page Object - _never_ in your tests**

 Everytime you load a new page, frameworkium-ui will automatically wait for that page to load, we can make more reliable by using the `@Visible` annotation above various page objects, when the new page load frameworkium-ui will wait for the visibility of all elements that have been tagged `@Visible` to be visible before continuing the test.
-This means you should not need any explicit waits
+This means you should not need any explicit waits.

 #### Related annotations

 - `@Visible` - covered above - make sure element is visible when page loads
 - `@Invisible` - make sure element is **not** visible when page loads
 - `@ForceVisible` - attempt to force visibility of a hidden element when a page loads so we can interact with it

 #### Visibility of a List<WebElement> or a table?